yash-dev007/AltairGo-Intelligence/README.md

 # Start the development server
 npm run dev
 ```
-> The frontend will be available at `http://localhost:5173` (or the port shown in your terminal).
+> The frontend will be available at `http://localhost:5173`

 ## 📂 Project Structure